jaeho3690/LIDC-IDRI-Preprocessing/README.md

 ## 5. Contributing and Acknowledgement
 I started this Lung cancer detection project a year ago.
 I was really a newbie to python.
-I didn't even get what a directory setting is at the time!
+I didn't even understand what a directory setting is at the time!
 However, I had to complete this project for some personal reasons.
 I looked through google and other githubs.
 But most of them were too hard to understand and the code itself lacked information.
 I hope my codes here could help other researchers first starting to do lung cancer detection projects